17ex/flash_attention_dlrs/README.md

 ## Plans

-- finish forward pass, ie.
-    - test for correctness
+- Forward pass:
+    - Change math stuff in inner loop to save some calculations
+        - Aka use the proper Flash Attention 2 inner loop
 - benchmark
     - against other implementations, mainly, as of now, torch's Attention implementation
     - see if speedup is as expected
     - compare with other Flash Attention implementations
 - implement backward pass
+    - WIP
 - write a torch module or function for this
-    - implement Flash Attention v2
-        - I hope I can finish this before the deadline
 - Future:
     - implement dropout, masking, other functions etc. fused in the kernel.

+## Current issues

+- Memory requirements etc. incorrect
+- Forward pass not proper flash attention 2
+- Backward pass is WIP

 ## Further Resources